Paths of Glory: Filming

-He made the veteran actor Adolphe Menjou do the same scene 17 times.
+[Kubrick] made the veteran actor Adolphe Menjou do the same scene 17 times.
 "That was my best reading."
 Menjou announced.
 "I think we can break for lunch now."
 It was well past the usual lunch time but Kubrick said he wanted another take.
 Menjou went into an absolute fury.
 In front of Douglas and the entire crew he blasted off on what he claimed was Kubrick's dubious parentage and made several other unprintable references to Kubrick's relative greenness in the art of directing actors.
 Kubrick merely listened calmly and after Menjou had spluttered to an uncomplimentary conclusion said quietly: "All right, let's try the scene once more."
 With utter docility, Menjou went back to work.
 "Stanley instinctively knew what to do," Douglas says.

 The only female character in the film, the woman who sings "The Faithful Hussar", is portrayed by German actress Christiane Harlan (credited in the film as Susanne Christian).
 She and Kubrick later married; the couple remained together until his death in 1999.
 It was on set that they originally had met.